Join the South East London Anchor System programme to tackle challenges that affect people's health and wellbeing

 “What puts pressure on you and your community’s ability to thrive?”

 We connected and listened to over 2,500 people across south east London, working with community groups and organisations to help us hear from a diverse group of people.
-Read more details about our listening campaign.
+We came together with NHS and council leaders in a Citizens Community Health Assembly to address the issues we heard during the listening exercise.